+IV.
 STANDARDS

-A. Manner of Installation.
+A. Manner of Installation

-1. Permittee shall install no more than one hundred (100) banners;
+1. Permittee shall install no more than 100 banners;

-2. a) Banners on streetlight poles shall be no more than 2.5 feet wide and 8.0 feet high and approved by the Municipal Operations Department.
-Wind load calculations, determined by a registered engineer, will be required for banners greater than 20 square feet;
+2. a) Banners on streetlight poles shall be no more than two-and-one-half (2.5) feet wide and eight (8) feet high.
+Wind load calculations, determined by a registered engineer, shall be required for banners greater than twenty (20) square feet;

-b) Banners other than streetlight pole banners shall be no more than 4’ x 8’ wide and are subject to review and approval by the Public Works Department for safety sight distance and clearance issues.
+b) Banners other than streetlight pole banners shall be no more than four (4) feet by eight (8) feet wide and are subject to review and approval for safety sight distance and clearance issues.

 3. No more than one (1) banner shall be installed on any pole or standard and banners may not be installed between poles or standards;

-4. The banners shall contain only the name of the permittee and the date, time and the name of the event to be conducted by the permittee;
+4. The banners shall contain only the name of the permittee and if applicable, the date, time and the name of the event to be conducted by the permittee;

-5. All banner brackets on streetlight poles must be mounted at least fourteen (14) feet above the ground surface;
+5. All banner brackets on streetlight poles shall be mounted at least fourteen (14) feet above the ground surface;

-6. All banner brackets on streetlight poles must be installed using stainless steel band clamps and the brackets must be sufficiently strong to withstand wind-load generated by ninety (90) mile per hour winds.
-Each banner shall have a minimum of two (2) 5-inch half circle wind slits are required;
+6. All banner brackets on streetlight poles shall be installed using stainless steel band clamps and the brackets must be sufficiently strong to withstand wind-load generated by ninety (90) mile per hour winds.
+Each banner shall have a minimum of two (2), five (5) inch half circle wind slits;

-7. Poles or standards must be wrapped with forty five (45) ml thick black rubber sheet or other pre-approved material under all steel brackets and clamps and no portion of any bracket shall be in direct contact with the surface of any street light pole or standard.
-In addition, all street light pole(s) being used must be inspected and approved by the Municipal Operations Department;
+7. Poles or standards shall be wrapped with forty-five (45) milliliter thick black rubber sheet or other pre-approved material under all stainless steel brackets and clamps and no portion of any bracket shall be in direct contact with the surface of any street light pole or standard.
+In addition, all street light pole(s) being used shall be inspected and approved by the Municipal Operations Department;

 8. Banners shall be installed only at locations specified on the permit;